brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 ![](/assets/guides/fusion-ux-logic/admin_upload_new_component.png)

 (b): To adjust a script, click on the corresponding table entry.
 The opened page shows the metadata and attributes of the component.
 The page only *displays* these values.
 To *adjust* them, alter the source files and re-upload them.
-If the component is already used inside the system (see Component Usage), make sure the attributes still work with the defined usages or adjust the usage accordingly.
+If the component is already used inside the system (see Usage), make sure the attributes still work with the defined usages or adjust the usage accordingly.

 ![](/assets/guides/fusion-ux-logic/admin_adjust_component.png)

-### (2) Component Usage
+### (2) Usage
-In this section, the actual 'Component Usage', meaning the integration into the BrandMaker system, is defined and managed.
+In this section, the actual 'Usage', meaning the integration into the BrandMaker system, is defined and managed.
 The usage definition includes where (**placement**) and how (**configuration**) the component will be rendered. \
 Module, page, and a predefined slot within the module define the placement.
 Important to notice, one place can only have one associated usage at a time.

 ![](/assets/guides/fusion-ux-logic/usage_overview.png)